 Mount Desert Island Travel Guide

-Home of the Acadia National Park, Mount Desert Island is a breathtaking place off the south east coast of Maine.
-The island is one of America's biggest, with a population of about 10,000.
-This population is swelled annually by roughly four million visitors who come to marvel at the rugged coastline, beautiful scenery and slow pace that have captivated people since the 1800s.
+Home of Acadia National Park, Mount Desert Island is a breathtaking location off the southeast coast of Maine.
+The island is one of America's biggest, with a population of 10,000.
+This population swells annually by around four million visitors who marvel its rugged coastline, beautiful settings, and easy pace that have captivated people since the 1800s.

-Evidence of Native American settlement on Mount Desert Island dating back roughly 5,000 years can be found in large shell heaps, though not much is known about the island's early history.
-Like the rest of Maine and surrounds, the island's European settlement was originally French, which was then later dominated by the English.
+Evidence of Native American settlement on Mount Desert Island dating back roughly 5,000 years is found in large shell heaps.
+However, not much is known about the island's early history.
+Like the rest of Maine and surrounds, European settlement was originally French and later dominated by the English.

 Become our Mount Desert Island Travel Expert